pawelc/docs/tidy1.md

 End-to-end attention-based large vocabulary speech recognition Attention-Based Models for Speech Recognition
-Sequence to Sequence Learning with Neural Networks
-A note on the evaluation of generative models
-Mind’s Eye: A Recurrent Visual Representation for Image Caption Generation Time Series for Macroeconomics and Finance
+Sequence to Sequence Learning with Neural Networks Mind’s Eye: A Recurrent Visual Representation for Image Caption Generation Time Series for Macroeconomics and Finance
 Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks